top of page

 CB: Oh

 B: Now!
-As we are all rehearsed up to our oxters - Pigot will recite my prologue - and, as promised, if any of you feel we are cutting a sham - it will not be performed (Pigot winks) - over to you - a hand for John Pigot
+As we are all rehearsed up to our oxters - Pigot will recite my prologue - and, as promised, if any of you feel we are cutting a sham - 'twil be ripped from our programme!
+(Pigot winks) - over to you - a hand for John Pigot

 Actors applaud but seem concerned - Pigot reads the piece as a particularly joyless Sunday sermon half-way during Lent - actors seem relieved